spraakbanken/multigec-2025/README.md

 # Shared task on Multilingual Grammatical Error Correction (MultiGEC-2025)

-The [Computational SLA](https://spraakbanken.gu.se/en/compsla) working group invites you to participate in the shared task on Multilingual Grammatical Error Correction, **MultiGEC**, covering over 10 languages, including Czech, English, Estonian, German, Greek, Icelandic, Italian, Latvian, Russian, Slovene, Swedish and Ukrainian (see also the [call for participation on the ACL portal](https://www.aclweb.org/portal/content/shared-task-multilingual-grammatical-error-correction-2025)).
+The [Computational SLA](https://spraakbanken.gu.se/en/compsla) working group invites you to participate in the shared task on Multilingual Grammatical Error Correction, **MultiGEC**, covering 12 languages: Czech, English, Estonian, German, Greek, Icelandic, Italian, Latvian, Russian, Slovene, Swedish and Ukrainian (see also the [call for participation on the ACL portal](https://www.aclweb.org/portal/content/shared-task-multilingual-grammatical-error-correction-2025)).

-The results will be presented on March 5 (or 2), 2025 (date to be confirmed), at the [NLP4CALL workshop](https://spraakbanken.gu.se/en/research/themes/icall/nlp4call-workshop-series/), colocated with the [NoDaLiDa conference](https://www.nodalida-bhlt2025.eu/conference) to be held in Estonia, Tallinn, on 2--5 March 2025.
+The results will be presented on March 5, 2025, at the [NLP4CALL workshop](https://spraakbanken.gu.se/en/research/themes/icall/nlp4call-workshop-series/), colocated with the [NoDaLiDa conference](https://www.nodalida-bhlt2025.eu/conference) to be held in Estonia, Tallinn, on 2--5 March 2025.

 The publication venue for system descriptions will be the proceedings of the NLP4CALL workshop.